dj08/udacityFendEvaluateNewsNlp/README.md

 The app is constituted of a couple of parts: the frontend app and a background server app.
 The former handles interactions with the user, while the latter handles API interaction.
+The entire code is linted using `eslint:recommended` configuration during webpack compile.

 Here is how to get started in production mode:
 + Clone the repository to your machine, `cd` to app directory